Crisis Intervention Teams (CIT)

 CIT Step by Step

-1. Family member or other person calls 911 for mental health crisis.
+1. Individual or family member calls 911 for mental health crisis.